Yoshukai Karate

 The three kanji (Japanese symbols) that make up the word Yoshukai literally translate as "Training Hall of Continued Improvement."
 However, the standardized English translation is "Striving for Excellence."
 Yoshukai Karate has been featured in Black Belt Magazine.
-Yoshukai karate is separate Japanese style from Chito-ryu (which still retains its strong Okinwawn roots).
+Yoshukai karate is a separate Japanese style from Chito-ryu (which still retains its strong Okinawan roots).
 Kata, kobudo, kumite, and all karate aspects are drawn from the Founder, Mamoru Yamamoto.
 Yoshukai is a newer derivative Japanese style.

 Origins of Yoshukai Karate

 The body of fighting and self-defense techniques which became Japanese Karate-do is thought to have originated about a thousand years ago in India and spread from there to China, Okinawa and finally to Japan in the early 1900s.
-Gichin Funakoshi (Funakoshi Gichin) and his son Gigo (Yoshitaka Funakoshi, 1906-1945), founded Shotokan karate.
+Gichin Funakoshi (Funakoshi Gichin) and his son Gigo (Yoshitaka Funakoshi, 1906–1945), founded Shotokan karate.
 Shotokan is considered to be most responsible for the systemization and introduction of karate to Japan.
 Tsuyoshi Chitose was a school student of Funakoshi.
 Later when he travelled to Japan he assisted Funakoshi.
 Gichin Funakoshi asked Tsuysohi Chiitose to teach Masatoshi Nakayama (who became Chief Instructor of the Japanese Karate Association).
 Dr. Tsuyoshi Chitose, developed Chito-ryu karate from a combination of Shorin-ryu and Shorei-ryu karate styles.
 After moving from Okinawa to Japan in 1922, Chitose began teaching karate in Kumamoto, Japan.
 He refined the Okinawan techniques based on his medical knowledge as a medical doctor and officially founded his own style of karate in 1946, in 1952 naming it Chito-ryu, meaning "1,000 year-old style."